manuvikash/Thanos/mcp/README.md

 - Verify THANOS_EMAIL and THANOS_PASSWORD are correct
 - Ensure the user exists in the Cognito User Pool
 - Check the password is set to permanent (not temporary)
+- Verify the user is not in FORCE_CHANGE_PASSWORD state

 ### API Connection Errors